Leucochloridium paradoxum

 Leucochloridium paradoxum, the green-banded broodsac, is a parasitic flatworm (or helminth).
-Its intermediate hosts are land snails, usually of the genus Succinea.
+Its intermediate hosts are land snails, usually Succinea putris.
 The pulsating, green broodsacs fill the eye stalks of the snail, thereby attracting predation by birds, the primary host.
 These broodsacs visually imitate caterpillars, a prey of birds.
 The adult parasite lives in the bird's cloaca, releasing its eggs into the faeces.

 Life cycle

 The species in Leucochloridium share a similar life cycle.
 They are parasites of snails and birds.
 This is a truncated life cycle compared with typical trematodes, because the snail acts as both the first and second intermediate host.

 Sporocyst.
 The stalk of the largest broodsac is drawn shortened.
 A metacercaria is passing along the lowest stalk.

 Mature metacercaria ready to be transferred to the bird host; note the thick coat.

 Adult found in the cloaca of the host bird; note the two prominent suckers.

 Eggs ingested by the snail hatch into miracidia in the stomach or midgut.
 The miracidia are 23 μm long, ellipitical in shape, and have only about 10 cells.
 Cilia, partly forming cirri, make this stage motile, and at the front end is a stylet thought to help penetrate the intestinal wall.
 Once a miracidium reaches the snail's hepatopancreas, it disintegrates to release a germinal cell.
 This develops there into the next stage, a sporocyst.

 The mature sporocyst consists of a number of branches spreading through the haemocoel and may make up a fifth or more of the snail's weight.
 Some of the branches develop into long tubes ending in a swollen broodsac, but these are staggered in their states of development, so that normally only two or three broodsacs are mature simultaneously.
 The basal part of the sporocyst produces asexually many tail-less cercariae, which develop directly into metacercariae within the sporocyst, depositing a thick mucoid coat around themselves.
 The mature metacercariae are oval in shape, 1.2 × 0.8 mm.
 Typically 100–250 such metacercariae accumulate in a broodsac.